Performing Arts and the Brain

-Performing Arts Enhance Creativity in Prime-Time
+Performing Arts Enhance Creativity in Adults

-The performing arts, including music, painting and dance, are increasingly being used to “pump new life” into older prime-timers.
+The performing arts, including music, painting and dance, are increasingly being used to “pump new life” into older adults.
 A recent documentary titled, “Alive Inside” highlights the benefits of music for those whose personalities and memories are affected by dementia.
 Across the country, efforts are being made by several organizations to incorporate the performing arts into senior living centers, retirement homes and nursing homes.

 Your Brain and the Arts